 Remember, the best cooler is one that fits your lifestyle, whether you’re carrying baby bottles or beer bottles, and works with your budget.
 If you’re headed to the shore, look for a beach cooler with wheels that rolls easily over the sand.
 Another good option is a lightweight, waterproof cooler with comfortable shoulder straps or carrying handles.
 Ideally, a beach cooler won't tip over when you put it down.

 Dry storage space is a nice option, so you can safely stow your sunscreen, keys and a book.
 If you plan to take a towel, look for a beach cooler with a bungee cord or mesh compartment.
 You can roll up your wet towel and stow it away from everything else.

 Ice, drinks and foods will stay cold longer if you pre-chill your cooler.
 Try adding ice packs or bags of ice to your cooler the night before you plan to use it, and make sure your drinks and foods are already cold when you put them in.
 Even if the bagged ice starts to melts, it will lower the internal temperature to help keep things chilled.

-Features and Accessories for Coolers
+Cooler Features and Accessories